parkpow/deep-license-plate-recognition/README.md

 The option `--save-blurred` lets you save blurred images.
 They are saved to a new file with `_blurred` suffix.

+The option `--ignore-regexp` lets you specify a regex of plates to ignore from blur.
+This option can be specified multiple times.

+The option `--ignore-no-bb` lets you ignore recognitions without a vehicle bounding box from blur.

 ```
 python number_plate_redaction.py --help
 python number_plate_redaction.py --api-key API_KEY vehicels.jpg
 python number_plate_redaction.py --sdk-url http://localhost:8080 --split-image vehicels.jpg

+python number_plate_redaction.py --api-key 77c### 58C5A57_14965463.jpg --save-blurred --ignore-regexp ^58c5a57$ --ignore-regexp ^[0-9][0-9]c5a57$

 ```

 <br><br><br>